Sameer-159/Med-Pak/README.md

     Rename `.env-sample` to `.env` file
     Replace the API your Google API Key,
     ```
-    Kindly follow refer to this site for getting [your own key](https://ai.google.dev/tutorials/setup)
+    Kindly follow refer to this site gemini api builder for getting your own api
     <br/>

 6. Run the chatbot: